rohanparmar160705/Ai-TabGroups-ZenBrowser/README.md

 # ✨ AI Tab Groups for Zen Browser ✨

-## With the official release of Zen folders, the project is under-development again to adapt to the new changes
+## ⚠️With the official release of Zen folders, the project is under-development again to adapt to the new changes ⚠️

 ‼️ Breaks for Zen version <1.14.6b, Please use the latest script.